Fuller & Thaler Asset Management Inc. Buys 220,674 Shares of Portland General Electric (NYSE:POR)

 Fuller & Thaler Asset Management Inc. boosted its stake in shares of Portland General Electric (NYSE:POR – Free Report) by 12.8% during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 1,944,864 shares of the utilities provider’s stock after purchasing an additional 220,674 shares during the period.
 Fuller & Thaler Asset Management Inc. owned about 1.92% of Portland General Electric worth $78,728,000 at the end of the most recent quarter.

 Other institutional investors and hedge funds also recently bought and sold shares of the company.
 IMA Wealth Inc. lifted its position in Portland General Electric by 100.0% during the second quarter.
 IMA Wealth Inc. now owns 786 shares of the utilities provider’s stock valued at $37,000 after purchasing an additional 393 shares in the last quarter.
-Spirit of America Management Corp NY bought a new stake in Portland General Electric during the third quarter valued at about $32,000.
-C M Bidwell & Associates Ltd. bought a new stake in Portland General Electric during the second quarter valued at about $39,000.
-Allworth Financial LP raised its holdings in Portland General Electric by 44.0% during the third quarter.
-Allworth Financial LP now owns 854 shares of the utilities provider’s stock valued at $35,000 after acquiring an additional 261 shares during the period.
-Finally, CGC Financial Services LLC bought a new stake in Portland General Electric during the second quarter valued at about $47,000.
+Spirit of America Management Corp NY purchased a new position in Portland General Electric during the third quarter valued at $32,000.
+C M Bidwell & Associates Ltd. purchased a new position in Portland General Electric during the second quarter valued at $39,000.
+Allworth Financial LP lifted its position in Portland General Electric by 44.0% during the third quarter.
+Allworth Financial LP now owns 854 shares of the utilities provider’s stock valued at $35,000 after purchasing an additional 261 shares in the last quarter.
+Finally, CGC Financial Services LLC purchased a new position in Portland General Electric during the second quarter valued at $47,000.

 Portland General Electric Trading Up 1.2 %